-AWS Elastic Disaster Recovery (AMS SSPS)
+Use AMS Self-Service Provisioning (SSP) mode to access AWS Elastic Disaster Recovery capabilities directly in your AMS managed account.
 AWS Elastic Disaster Recovery minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.
-You can increase IT resilience when you use AWS Elastic Disaster Recovery

-AWS Device Farm Version April 12, 2024 467 to replicate on-premises or cloud-based applications running on supported operating systems.
+You can increase IT resilience when you use AWS Elastic Disaster Recovery to replicate on-premises or cloud-based applications running on supported operating systems.
 Use the AWS Management Console to configure replication and launch settings, monitor data replication, and launch instances for drills or recovery.